 Growing the tenure-track faculty is among the most pressing needs of the USF School of Law.
 Despite impressive hires in recent years, the size of our faculty has remained essentially unchanged for nearly three decades.
-A larger faculty would better support the aspirations of the school.
-An expansion is necessary for the law school to maximize the law student learning experience; to provide more opportunities and curricular choice for students; to support the work of faculty, particularly scholarly work; to offer new programs in emerging legal disciplines; and to achieve the visibility the law school merits.
+A larger faculty will better support the aspirations of the school by providing a superior teacher:student ratio, and will generate more scholarly research and publications, and more presentations at national and international conferences.

-Expanding the faculty would enhance opportunities for professors to teach electives, giving students greater curricular choice and increased access to professors and research opportunities.
-This increase in faculty scholarly production would enhance classroom teaching and greatly increase the USF School of Law's stature among peers in the academic and legal communities.
+An investment in expanding the faculty will enhance opportunities for professors to teach electives, giving students greater curricular choice and increased access to professors and research opportunities.
+This increase in scholarly production will greatly raise the USF School of Law's stature among peers in the academic and legal communities.

 Despite the extensive rebuilding of the law school in recent years, facilities challenges remain.
 While the law school's square footage is adequate, the clear challenge is how to more effectively utilize the 110,000-square-feet of architecturally stunning space in both buildings.
 For example, meeting the vital goal of expanding the faculty will require additional offices to house full-time faculty in a central location that breeds community and provides student access.
 In addition, student organizations are growing, bringing with them increased space needs.
 The expansion of our international programming is creating a need for offices for visiting faculty and space for faculty and students to work on joint projects.
 With creative cooperation among members of the law school community and additional financial resources, our facilities can be used in a way that adapts to our changing needs and maximizes our educational opportunity and growth.

 The USF School of Law is planning to reconfigure existing space to accommodate at least six new faculty positions and better utilize facilities to create more common space for students, co-curricular programs (including law journals and centers), and for curricular initiatives such as advocacy training facilities.
+Faculty Offices: $50,000